lokeuei/slate/source/includes/_soapping.md

 **Messages:** Message[]

 If ResultCode is Success, Messages is null.
 Otherwise, it describes any warnings, errors, or exceptions encountered while processing the request.
-Properties defined in <a title="Common Response Format" href="http://developer.avalara.com/api-docs/soap/shared-formats-and-methods#CommonResponseFormat">Common Response Format</a>
+Properties defined in <a title="Common Response Format" href="http://developer.avalara.com/api-docs/soap/shared-formats-and-methods#CommonResponseFormat" target="_parent">Common Response Format</a>

 **ResultCode:** SeverityLevel